Valtellina: The gabinat

-On January 6, the custom of the gabinat is still celebrated today, especially in Tirano, in the Upper Valley, and in the nearby Poschiavo Valley (Switzerland) Traditionally, children would suddenly enter other people's homes shouting gabinat! and in exchange, they would receive a handful of cooked chestnuts, some sweets or dried fruit.
+On 6 January, the custom of the gabinat is still celebrated today, especially in Tirano, in the Upper Valley, and in the nearby Poschiavo Valley (Switzerland).
+Traditionally, children would suddenly enter other people's homes shouting gabinat! and in exchange, they would receive a handful of cooked chestnuts, some sweets or dried fruit.
 The adults competed to precede the other in exclaiming gabinat when they met.
 Whoever lost had to pay a pledge; often, the prize at stake was established in advance and the gabinat thus became the object of bets.
-In order to win, various strategies were adopted: stalking, disguises, fake illnesses ...
-Nowadays, it's only the childrean who do the gabinat, and they usually show up to relatives, friends, and local shopkeepers.
+To win, various strategies were adopted: stalking, disguises, fake illnesses ...
+Nowadays, it is only the children who do the gabinat, and they usually show up to relatives, friends, and local shopkeepers.

 The custom of the gabinat most likely comes from Bavaria, Germany, where Christmas, New Year's Eve and Epiphany were indicated with the name Geb-nacht (Gaben means "gifts" and Nacht means "night", therefore "night of gifts"): on the eve of these holidays, the poor young people sang in front of the doors of the wealthiest in the hope to receive a gift.

 Andà a ciamà l'erba (Let's go call the grass)

 On the first of March, throughout Valtellina and Valchiavenna, people used to go to ciamà l'erba ("call the grass").
-The children walked in the meadows making noise with cowbells to call the grass and awaken it from the winter slumber.
+The children walked in the meadows making noise with cowbells to call the grass and awaken it from its winter slumber.
 This custom also served to propitiate a bountiful harvest.